-Despite this recognition that public trust is fundamental to the successful adoption and use of AI in the public sector, evidence from public polling suggests that there’s a long way to go.
-The public is pessimistic about AI’s impact on society particularly in developed markets.
+Despite the recognition that public trust is fundamental to the successful adoption and use of AI in the public sector, evidence from public polling suggests that there’s a long way to go.
+The public is pessimistic about AI’s impact on society, particularly in developed markets.

-In this project, we will prototype and test a novel process for AI assurance – involving the public in assessing the social acceptability of the risks posed by specific AI tools.
+In this project, we piloted a novel process for AI assurance - involving the public in assessing the social acceptability of the risks posed by specific AI tools.
 This fills a critical gap in the current landscape of services being developed to test and evaluate AI systems.

-Taking a deliberative polling approach, we’ll ask people to weigh up the benefits and risks of specific AI tools and provide guidance on what uses are socially acceptable.
-Using these insights, we’ll create an easy-to-understand Social Readiness Advisory Label that can be used by public sector staff as they navigate decisions about AI.
+Taking a deliberative polling approach, we asked people to weigh up the benefits and risks of specific AI tools and provide guidance on what uses are socially acceptable.
+Using these insights, we created an easy-to-understand Social Readiness Advisory Label that can be used by public sector staff as they navigate decisions about AI.

-We want to involve members of the public in decision-making about how AI is used in the public sector and to support public sector staff to be confident that they are using AI responsibly with a public mandate.
+We wanted to involve members of the public in decision making about how AI is used in the public sector, and to support public sector staff to be confident that they are using AI responsibly with a public mandate.

 Ultimately, we hope this approach will help to build public trust in how AI is being used in public services and move us closer to a future where AI works in the public interest.